Symbolic image on the subject of the social safety net: Three fishermen hold a net

 Social protection

 Without a social safety net, many people and their families have no protection against risks such as illness, unemployment or damage caused by climate change.
-If they strike and people are left to face the consequences alone, this can trigger a poverty spiral.
-That is why the Federal Ministry for Economic Cooperation and Development (BMZ) assists its partner countries in establishing and expanding social protection systems that can provide vulnerable people with rapid, targeted support when needed.
+If a crisis hits and people are left to cope with changed circumstances alone, it can send them into a spiral of poverty.
+That is why the Federal Ministry for Economic Cooperation and Development (BMZ) supports its partner countries in establishing and expanding social protection systems that can, if necessary, provide people who have been hit by crisis with rapid, targeted support.

 Germany’s activities in support of social protection

-The BMZ assists its partner countries in establishing and expanding social protection systems, and promotes social programmes in financially vulnerable countries and those affected by crises.
-It works closely with international organisations such as the World Bank, the International Labour Organization (ILO), the World Food Programme (WFP) and the United Nations Children’s Fund (UNICEF).
+The BMZ supports its partner countries in establishing and expanding social protection systems, and promotes social programmes in financially constrained countries and those affected by crises.
+It works closely in this area with international organisations such as the World Bank, the International Labour Organization (ILO), the World Food Programme (WFP) and the United Nations Children’s Fund (UNICEF).

 Social protection measures are promoted in many areas of German development cooperation.

-At a meeting of the G7 development ministers, which was held in Berlin in May 2022 under the German Presidency of the G7, Germany and its partners undertook to increase the number of people with social protection by one billion in the period up to 2025.
-This is a step towards achieving the internationally agreed goal set out in the 2030 Agenda (SDG 1, Target 3) of providing access to social protection for the four billion people who are still without it.
+At the meeting of G7 development ministers held in Berlin in May 2022 under the German Presidency of the group, Germany and its partners undertook to increase the number of people with social protection by one billion by 2025.
+This is one major step towards achieving the internationally agreed goal set out in the 2030 Agenda of providing access to social protection for the four billion people who are still without it.

 Advancing the international social protection initiative